EtherealWorkshop/Aurora/README.md

 Download Rufus, select your usb, select board-aurora.bin (download from prebuilts, or try to build with WSL).

 ### MacOS:
-Download Balena Etcher, select your usb, select board-aurora.bin (download from prebuilts, or try to build with WSL).
+Download Balena Etcher, select your usb, select board-aurora.bin.

 ### ChromeOS (sh1tty00be'd or otherwise unenrolled)
 Download a prebuilt, get the [chromebook recovery utility](https://chromewebstore.google.com/detail/chromebook-recovery-utili/pocpnlppkickgojjlmhdmidojbmbodfm).
 Start CRU and click the gear icon in the top right, press "use local image" and navigate to the prebuilt.
 Select your usb, and let it do its thing.